Read the full FUND CRITERIA here.

 If I am successful, how long will it take to receive funds?

-Applications will be assessed and reviewed by our Grants Team on a daily basis.
+Applications will be assessed by our Grants Team and reviewed by our panel on a weekly basis.
 We will contact you with your outcome by email, and if successful aim to make payment to you within 7 working days, sooner if possible.

-- Working days and daily mean Monday to Thursday
+- Working days and weekly mean Monday to Thursday

 - Due to the high volume of applications we are expecting, we would respectfully ask that you do not email us to chase up your application.
 This will allow us to concentrate resources on processing applications as quickly as possible.